-Inflation Rate in Denmark decreased to 0.80 percent in January from 1.90 percent in December of 2025.
+Inflation Rate in Denmark decreased to 0.70 percent in February from 0.80 percent in January of 2026.
 Inflation Rate in Denmark averaged 2.84 percent from 1981 until 2026, reaching an all time high of 13.00 percent in June of 1981 and a record low of -0.10 percent in January of 2015.
 This page provides - Denmark Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Denmark Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+Denmark Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

-Inflation Rate in Denmark decreased to 0.80 percent in January from 1.90 percent in December of 2025.
+Inflation Rate in Denmark decreased to 0.70 percent in February from 0.80 percent in January of 2026.
 Inflation Rate in Denmark is expected to be 1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Denmark Inflation Rate is projected to trend around 1.90 percent in 2027, according to our econometric models.
+In the long-term, the Denmark Inflation Rate is projected to trend around 2.30 percent in 2027 and 2.00 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast